 The Commission is the lessor for advertising, cell tower, gas royalty and other miscellaneous leases.
 The miscellaneous category includes, but is not limited to, leases such as commercial, residential, agricultural and license agreements.
 The lease terms range from one month to 70 years.
 The most common lease term is ten years.
 Most of the leases have fixed percentage rent increases but some are based on the Consumer Price Index.
-One cell tower lease has a variable sublease component.
-Two cell tower leases are currently in rent abatement status which is scheduled to end in 2027.
-Gas royalty revenues are variable based on the underlying oil and gas production.
-One gas royalty lease was executed during fiscal year 2023 that included an upfront payment.
-One miscellaneous lease has a variable supplementary rent component.
+One cell tower lease has a variable sublease component of which the Commission receives a fixed percentage of revenue generated by the subtenants.
+Two cell tower leases are currently in rent abatement status, with one scheduled to end in 2025 and the other in 2027.
+Gas royalty revenues are variable based oil and gas production volumes.
+Therefore, revenues will fluctuate based on changes in production volumes.
+During the fiscal year ended May 31, 2024, one gas royalty lease and two amendments to existing leases were executed that included upfront payments.
+One miscellaneous lease includes a variable component related to sublots which requires the lessee to pay the greater of a minimum lease payment (included in the lease receivable) or a fixed percentage of the gross rental income received from the sublots.